spexod/iSLAT/README.md

 ### Update to the latest version from GitHub:

-Remember to update the repository from GitHub from time to time, from your local iSLAT folder type on terminal:
+Remember to update the repository from GitHub from time to time;
+from your local iSLAT folder type on terminal:

     git pull https://github.com/spexod/iSLAT